Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 MX records :

-See the mail provider for the values tu put in the MX records.
+See the mail provider’s documentation for the values to put in the MX records.
 Basically, it consists of putting the email server address.
+If your third-party email provider is also the domain registrar, then maybe it is already configured or there is a one-click procedure.

 SPF records :

+Alright.
 This was the touchy part, other steps are usually straightforward…

 Steps for each family member